drozzy/drozzy.github.com/_posts/2014-01-21-stability-and-equilibrium.md

 # Conclusion

-While state of equilibrium is a property of the machine, it is important to remember that stability can only be defined only with respect to some disturbance.
+While state of equilibrium is a property of the machine, it is important to remember that stability can only be defined with respect to some disturbance.
 Now, is an apple in a bowl at a state of equilibrium?
 If so --- is it stable?
 What about an apple resting on top of the upside-down coffee mug?
 Is it stable or not?
 Can the machine that is not at equilibrium ever be stable?